Telefonica/mistica-icons/.github/ISSUE_TEMPLATE/suggestions.md

 ---
 name: Suggestions
-about: Suggest an idea for Mistica Icons
+about: Suggest an idea for Mística
 title: ''
 labels: Suggestions
 assignees: ''